In an earlier issue, I wrote,

 Today’s movie-makers seem to think that, in order to be true, all you need to do is be rude and crude — scream at people, throw books through windows, etc.

-A. I saw a movie called Apollo 13 (1995).
+I saw a movie called Apollo 13 (1995).
 I recommend it — it’s riveting, interesting, true.
 It was popular with critics and with the public.
 It’s based on a book called Lost Moon: The Perilous Voyage of Apollo 13, by Jeffrey Kluger and James Lovell.
 If you grew up with the space program, as I did, it’s easy to take it for granted, to forget what a dramatic story it is.
 This movie reminds us of an exciting chapter in modern history.

 Perhaps the best short documentary on the space program is a Nova documentary called First Man On The Moon (2014).
 It’s about one hour long, and focuses on Neil Armstrong.
 Nova also made a good documentary about Apollo 8 (Apollo’s Daring Mission).